tomafro/tomafro.net/source/posts/2010-02-11-rails-3-direct-column-reader.markdown

 #=> [1, 2, 3] (Values cast correctly)
 {% endhighlight %}

-I'm still not entirely convinced of the value of this helper, so if you find a good use, please [tweet me](http://twitter.com/tomafro).
+I'm still not entirely convinced of the value of this helper, so if you find a good use [tweet me](http://twitter.com/tomafro).
 Enjoy!